jaween/lustreless-defender/README.md

 Defend your dimly-lit inhabitance against marauders by using a turret that fires radiant projectiles.

-This the source code for a submission to The Univesity of Adelaide CS Club's Make a Game Competition.
+This is the source code for a submission to The Univesity of Adelaide CS Club's Make a Game Competition.

 **Team Name** Dining Philosophers

 **Team Members** Jaween Ediriweera (a1647468)

-All programming and game art by Jaween Ediriweera.
+Programming and game art by Jaween Ediriweera (except for stb_image.h).

 Controls
 --------